 Introduction to this Supplement

-Cross Enterprise Cardiovascular Heart Team Workflow Definition Profile (XCHT-WD), built upon the ITI Cross Enterprise Document Workflow (XDW) Profile, establishes a common set of rules related to process focused on the collaboration among the members of a dynamic network of cardiovascular professionals belong to different hospitals, called Heart Team (HT), in order to take appropriate decision on the treatment or intervention of the patient, to better manage the knowledge exchange.
+Cross Enterprise Cardiovascular Heart Team Workflow Definition Profile (XCHT-WD) is a profile built upon the ITI Cross Enterprise Document Workflow (XDW) Profile.
+It establishes a common set of rules related to process (workflow) focused on the collaboration of the members of a dynamic network of cardiovascular professionals that belong to different hospitals , called Heart Team (HT).
+The aim of HT is to facilitate appropriate decision making on the treatment or intervention of patients and to better manage the knowledge exchange.

 The definition of a workflow with fixed rules and task is needed in a scenario cross enterprise in which many actors are involved in the same process.
 The workflow is applicable to many different sharing infrastructures, but this document presents specific XDS.b based use-cases.

 In Volume 1 we present the typical use-cases, describing many possible evolutions of the related workflow.
 We define the Workflow Participants involved and their responsibilities within the workflow itself.